Bribery

 Society often goes through changes that bring long-lasting positive or negative complications.
 Similar has been the case with bribery, which brought negative changes to societal norms as well as to trade.
-The researchers found that when bribery becomes part of social norms, then one approach is not enough to tackle bribery due to the existence of different societies in different countries.
-If severe punishment works in one country, it doesn’t necessarily mean that severe punishment would work in another country to prevent bribery.
-Also, the research found that bribery plays a significant role in public private firms around the world.
+The researchers found that when bribery becomes part of social norms, one approach is not enough to tackle bribery due to the existence of different societies in different countries.
+If severe punishment works in one country, it does not necessarily mean that severe punishment would work in another country to prevent bribery.
+Also, the research found that bribery plays a significant role in public and private firms around the world.

 Forms

 Many types of payments or favors may be fairly or unfairly labeled as bribes: tip, gift, sop, perk, skim, favor, discount, waived fee/ticket, free food, free ad, free trip, free tickets, sweetheart deal, kickback/payback, funding, inflated sale of an object or property, lucrative contract, donation, campaign contribution, fundraiser, sponsorship/backing, higher paying job, stock options, secret commission, or promotion (rise of position/rank).

 One must be careful of differing social and cultural norms when examining bribery.
 Expectations of when a monetary transaction is appropriate can differ from place to place.
 Political campaign contributions in the form of cash, for example, are considered criminal acts of bribery in some countries, while in the United States, provided they adhere to election law, are legal.
 Tipping, for example, is considered bribery in some societies, while in others the two concepts may not be interchangeable.